MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.de-de/Allfiles/Demo/Instructions/11-create-dashboards.md

----
-demo:
-  "\_\_ title": Create dashboards in the Power BI service "\_\_ module": Deploy and manage Power BI service items
+# Create dashboards in the Power BI service
----
-# Erstellen von Dashboards im Power BI-Dienst

-## Erstellen eines Dashboards

-1. Erstellen Sie zunächst im Power BI-Dienst einen neuen Arbeitsbereich.

-1. Wählen Sie das Bild `D:\PL300\Demo\Resources\Icon-Airplane.jpg` für das Arbeitsbereichssymbol aus.
+## Create a dashboard

-1. Veröffentlichen Sie in Power BI Desktop den Bericht **Verkaufsanalyse** im neuen Arbeitsbereich.
+1. First, in the Power BI service, create a new workspace.

-1. Kehren Sie nach dem Veröffentlichen zum Power BI-Dienst zurück.

-1. Öffnen Sie den Bericht **Verkaufsanalyse**, und vergewissern Sie sich, dass der Slicer Year auf **CY2020** festgelegt ist.

-## Anheften von Berichtsvisuals

-1. Heften Sie das Liniendiagramm und das gestapelte Säulendiagramm an, um ein neues Dashboard namens **Sales Monitoring** (Umsatzüberwachung) zu erstellen.

-1. Heften Sie das Trichterdiagramm an das neue Dashboard an.
+1. Select the `D:\PL300\Demo\Resources\Icon-Airplane.jpg` image for workspace icon.

+1. In Power BI Desktop, publish the **Sales Analysis** report to the new workspace.

+1. Once published, return to the Power BI service.

+1. Open the **Sales Analysis** report, and then ensure the Year slicer is set to **CY2020**.

+## Pin report visuals

+1. Pin the line and stacked column chart to create a new dashboard named **Sales Monitoring**.

+1. Pin the funnel chart to the new dashboard.

-1. Öffnen Sie das Dashboard **Sales Monitoring** (Umsatzüberwachung).
+1. Open the **Sales Monitoring** dashboard.

-1. Bearbeiten Sie die Details der Kachel **Gewinnspanne** und ändern Sie den Untertiteltext so, dass er das Jahr (**CY2020**) einschließt.

-## Hinzufügen einer Kachel für Fragen und Antworten (Q&A)

-1. Verwenden Sie „Q&A“ auf dem Dashboard, um die folgende Frage zu stellen: **Total sales in CY2020** (Gesamtumsatz in CY2020)

-1. Heften Sie die Antwort an das Dashboard an.

-1. Zeigen Sie, wie die Größe und die Position der Kacheln geändert wird.
+1. Edit the details of the **Profit Margin** tile and change the subtitle text to include the year (**CY2020**).

+## Add Q&A tile

+1. Use Q&A on the dashboard to ask the following question: **Total sales in CY2020**

+1. Pin the response to the dashboard.

+1. Show how to resize and reposition the tiles.